tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

    * These models provide various ways in which to define the response of a body to incident radation pressure.

+* `Rigid body properties <https://py.api.tudat.space/en/latest/rigid_body.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.rigid_body_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.

+   * This property defines the mass, center of mass and inertia tensor of a body.
+If the body has a gravity field, corresponding rigid body properties are automatically created (but, defining rigid body properties does not define a gravity field!)
+Note: If defined manually, the inertia tensor must be provided in the body-fixed frame (the orientation of which is defined by the body's rotation model), and must *not* be normalized.

 * `Ground stations <https://py.api.tudat.space/en/latest/ground_station.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.ground_station_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.
 Note: this attribute is a list, and any number of stations may be added.

    * These models define ground stations (which includes planetary landers) on a celestial body.
 Each ground station may have any number of station motion models assigned to it.